ThomasArts/aetmodel/ThreatModel.md

 Hence, if the assumption is correct, the information disclosure threat tree is a subtree of the ***Spoofing*** threat tree

-Update 2018-07-02, based on [issue#2](https://github.com/ThomasArts/aetmodel/issues/2)***The messages exchanged in a state channel should be private—as long as peers cooperate—, i.e. MitM should not be possible***, i.e. assumption  1 is false.
+Update 2018-07-02, based on [issue#2](https://github.com/ThomasArts/aetmodel/issues/2) ***The messages exchanged in a state channel should be private — as long as peers cooperate —, i.e. MitM should not be possible***, i.e. assumption  1 is false.

 Threat tree for threat vector (4): Information Disclosure.